jdm/who-roots-the-rooters/dump.md

 with the lifetime checking built in to Rust's type system, we hope to achieve a degree of security and reliability far beyond what's feasible in C++.
-And the checking is all done at compile time, so there's no penalty in the generated machine code.
+Additionally, since the checking is all done at compile time, there's no penalty in the generated machine code.

 It's an open question
 how our garbage-collected DOM will perform